Tessa Wheeler: Career

-Tessa followed Mortimer to Cardiff in 1920 when he took up a post at the National Museum of Wales.
-He was Director of the museum from 1924 to 1926, and she was Keeper of Archaeology in the same museum.
+Tessa followed her husband Mortimer to Cardiff in 1920 when he took up a post at the National Museum of Wales.
+She was the Keeper of Archaeology at the National Museum of Wales where her husband was promoted and held the position of Director from 1924 to 1926.
 They undertook excavations together at Segontium in 1921–22 and at Gaer in 1924–25, working as a team.
 Tessa organised the excavations, controlled finances, and recorded the finds, and Mortimer interpreted the results.
 They were preparing an excavation at Caerleon in 1926 when Mortimer was appointed Keeper of the London Museum.
 The family moved to London, but Tessa undertook the excavation on her own in the winter of 1926–27.

 The excavation methods they used, for example the grid system (later developed further by Kathleen Kenyon and known as the Wheeler-Kenyon method), were significant advances in archaeological method, although later superseded.
 They were influenced greatly by the work of the archaeologist Lieutenant General Augustus Pitt Rivers (1827–1900).
 The two constant themes in their attempts to improve archaeological excavation were, first, to maintain strict stratigraphic control while excavating (for this purpose, the baulks between trenches served to retain a record of the strata that had been dug through), and, second, to publish the excavation promptly and in a form that would tell the story of the site to the intelligent reader.
 They also published their results quickly after the excavations concluded, and Mortimer proved adept at generating favourable publicity.

 She became a lecturer at the London Museum in 1928, and became the second woman to be elected as a fellow of the Society of Antiquaries the same year.
 During her time in London she was also a member of the Research Council of the Society of Antiquaries.
 The Wheelers worked together to rejuvenate the London Museum and to establish an Institute of Archaeology in London, which was founded in 1934 and opened in 1937.
 She was an effective lecturer and teacher of the next generation of archaeology students.